-The first mill along Stomping Creek was constructed by Valentine Cackley and his brother John who had moved from Philadelphia in 1778.1 The Cackley Mill, fed from a spring on McNeel Run, was the area’s first gristmill.
-In 1808, a sawing apparatus was added.
+The first mill along Stomping Creek was constructed by Valentine Cackley and his brother John, both who had moved from Philadelphia in 1778.
+1 The Cackley Mill, fed from a spring on McNeel Run, was the area’s first gristmill.
+A sawing apparatus was added in 1808.

 The Cackley family later sold their mill to Sampson Matthews who then sold the land the mill was on to Isaac McNeel.
-Isaac McNeel erected a new mill downstream from the original mill just before the Civil War in 1861, although it was not finished until after the war had ceased in 1865.1 Similar to the Cackley mill, it grinded cornmeal, cracked corn, and buckwheat.
+Just prior to the Civil War, McNeel erected a new mill downstream from the Cackley Mill, although it was not finished until after the war had ceased in 1865.
+1 Similar to the Cackley mill, it ground cornmeal, cracked corn, and buckwheat.
 The Cackley Mill was later operated by the Hogsett family who installed a wool-carding machine for making wool yard and batting for quilts.

-A large steel water wheel was added in 1921, replacing the original wooden water wheel.2 Power was supplemented by an engine house that provided power during times of low water flow.
+A large steel water wheel, replacing the original wooden water wheel, was added to the McNeel Mill in 1921.
+2 An engine house was then built to add power to the mill during times of low water flow.

-In 1935, a flash flood nearly washed out the platform that held the millstones at McNeel Mill.1 The flood damaged Stamping Creek and made channeling water through the wheel difficult, and had also damaged the original mill constructed by Cackley, which collapsed in 1936.
+A flash flood in 1935 nearly washed out the platform that held the millstones at McNeel Mill.
+1 It also rerouted Stamping Creek and made channeling water through the water wheel difficult.
+The flood also damaged the Cackley Mill, leading to its collapse a year later.

-McNeels Mill was added to the National Register of Historic Places on September 9, 1985.1 The complex was later restored with the help of the Pocahontas County Historical Society and the state’s Division of Culture and History.2 A new water wheel was installed and structural repairs were completed to the building.
+Owing to a lack of business and antiquated operations, the McNeel Mill closed in 1941.
+1 The historic structure, then dilapidated, was listed on the National Register of Historic Places on September 9, 1985.
+The mill was later restored with a new water wheel with the help of the Pocahontas County Historical Society and the state’s Division of Culture and History.
+2